Camping With Kids: Tips & Advice for Family Camping Adventures

 - Hot gloves

-- Slice the potatoes into relatively thick wedges.
+- Cut the potatoes into relatively thick wedges

-- Put the potato wedges onto the oiled sheet.
-Make sure there’s plenty of room around them.
+- Put the potato wedges onto the oiled sheet making sure there’s plenty of room around them

 In most cases, the potatoes will be done in about 40 minutes.
-Be sure to turn them every 10 minutes or so using your hot gloves, and start checking them for doneness once you reach half an hour.
-Don’t put too many potatoes in one container – they won’t cook very well if the heat gets spread out too much.
+Be sure to turn them every 10 minutes or so using your gloves, and start checking them for doneness after half an hour.
+Don’t put too many potatoes in one container as they won’t cook very well if the heat gets spread out too much.

-Most kids love pizza – and mentioning this recipe to them is one of the best ways of getting them excited about the trip.
+Most kids love pizza and mentioning this recipe to them is one of the best ways of getting them excited about your camping adventure.

-- Pits bread (make sure you can split it to create a pocket)
+- Pita bread (make sure you can split it to create a pocket)